-The MIA is dedicated to providing equal access to its collections and programs.
-Visitors can join free public tours daily at various times throughout the day, no reservations required.
-Topics are prearranged, and may feature an area of the permanent collection or a special exhibition.
-Admission is charged for some special exhibitions.
-Click here for more information about public tours, or call (612) 870-3000 (voice) or (612) 870-3132 (TDD).
+Mia is dedicated to providing equal access to its collections and programs.
+Visitors can join free public tours at various times daily, no reservations required.
+Topics are prearranged, and may feature an area of the permanent collection or a smaller special exhibition.
+Major special exhibitions require tickets, and reservations are recommended.
+Click here for more information about public tours, or call (612) 870-3000 (voice) or email email@example.com.

 You are welcome to request a private tour on a topic of your choice.
 All tours are custom-designed to meet your needs and interests.
 Call the Tour Scheduling Office at (612) 870-3140 at least four weeks in advance to make arrangements for a private tour.
 You will receive written confirmation of your reservation.

 Visitors using wheelchairs may arrange individual or small group tours.

 Visitors who are deaf or hard of hearing may arrange individual or small group tours.
 The museum provides two types of services.
 An ASL interpreter can be requested free of charge for any private tour.

 The museum’s assisted listening devices are available by request.

 Visitors who have memory loss, their friends, and care partners may request Discover Your Story tours.
 Generous support for Discover Your Story provided by: